 - Compliance with local EPA mandates

-Obtaining a PSL Pressure Test
+How to Obtain a PSL Pressure Test

 A PSL pressure test is conducted by a licensed contractor in the Bay Area.
 EBMUD does not conduct individual tests on private sewer laterals.
+Property owners must hire a licensed contractor to conduct an official PSL pressure test.